Subscribe to the ARB Library Blog

 UC Libraries hosted a special reception in the Archives and Rare Books Library on April 22 to celebrate the installation of one of the most extraordinary urban maps in the Western world.
 For more information on the map and the reception, see the story on ARB Library's Blog.

-Access to City Engineer-Rapid Transit Collection
+City Engineer-Rapid Transit Collection

 The 53 monthly cards donated by Gaylord Oscar Shepherd Jr. to the Archives & Rare Books Library have all been digitized and are viewable in this web exhibit.